junyuanjyjy/My-Data-Science-Self-Learning-Courses/README.md

 # My Self Learning Journey in Data Science

-I finished my BSc (Hons) Accounting in 2017.
+I finished my undergrad in Accounting in 2017.
-In 2018 I decided to work towards becoming a Data Scientist while working full time(Due to some constraints).
+In 2018 I decided to work towards becoming a Data Scientist.
+Having zero background in maths and programming, I decided to take online relevant courses while working full time(Due to some constraints).

 There are broadly two categories of courses I have taken up until now.